niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 words['id_line'] = [int(wordid.split('.')[1]) for wordid in words['id_word']]
 ```

-The field `id_line` will be used in section [2.1.7.4](#2.1.7.4-Arrange-by-Line-or-by-Document) to arrange the data in line-by-line fashion.
+The field `id_line` will be used in section [2.1.7.4](#2.1.7.4-Arrange-by-Line-or-by-Document) to arrange the data in line-by-line format.

 The [Extended JSON parser](https://github.com/niekveldhuis/compass/blob/master/2_1_Data_Acquisition_ORACC/2_1_3_extended_ORACC-JSON_parser.ipynb) in the [Compass][compass] repo captures information about broken lines and horizontal rulings (see section [2.1.6.2](#2.1.6.2-Broken-Lines).
 Such features have a reference in the format `ID_TEXT.ID_LINE`; that reference is copied to the field 'id_word'.